Best amenities

 We booked a late minute skiing trip to Morzine through we ski.
 We looked at booking the trip ourselves but could get anywhere near the price quoted by we ski.
 The company was excellent and we had no problems at all from start to finish.
 I would definitely use them to book another weekend skiing trip.

 Seamless experience from start to finish.
 I was spending ages trying to sort out a weekend break and managed to do it with we ski in minutes and for the same price as booking it all up yourself.
-Flight, transit and accommodation was all as expected and faultless.
+Flight, transfers and accommodation was all as expected and faultless.